-Jessica Early is an associate professor of English who specializes in English education and secondary literacy.
+Jessica Early is expert in English education and secondary literacy.

 Her research uses qualitative and quantitative methods to examine the teaching of writing and writing practices in diverse secondary education settings.
 She also focuses on the preparation and professional development of urban English Language Arts teachers.